codeunion/sql-queries/README.md

 ## The Plain English Queries

-See queries.sql.
+See the `queries.sql`.
 Open the database by running this in your terminal:

 ```bash
 sqlite3 music-store.db